python-trio/trio/docs/source/reference-core.rst

       cancelled, then :attr:`cancelled_caught` is usually more
       appropriate.

+   .. attribute:: cleanup_expired

+      Readonly :class:`bool`.
+Records whether the cancellation of this scope had its grace period expire while the ``with`` block was still active.
+A true value of :attr:`cleanup_expired` implies a true value of :attr:`cancel_called`, but not vice versa.

+      If a cancellation occurred with zero grace period, :attr:`cleanup_expired` is always true.

+      The same caveats apply here as for :attr:`cancel_called`: you usually want :attr:`cancelled_caught` instead.
+But if you already know :attr:`cancelled_caught` is true, inspecting
+      :attr:`cleanup_expired` can assist in distinguishing an
+      "orderly" cancellation (where all the cleanup code was able to run to completion) from one where some cleanup code may have been interrupted.

 Trio also provides several convenience functions for the common situation of just wanting to impose a timeout on some code: